Skip to content

 Implications

-Understanding and addressing the underlying causes that lead to children being at risk of child abuse is essential if sustainable change is to occur (SCRGSP 2016) (McIntosh & Phillips 2002).
-Indigenous Australian children continue to be subject to higher rates of child protection substantiations.
+Understanding and addressing the underlying causes that lead to children being at risk of child abuse is essential if sustainable change is to occur (McIntosh & Phillips 2002; SCRGSP 2016).
+First Nations children continue to be subject to higher rates of child protection substantiations.
 The long-term impact of child abuse is difficult to predict, as consideration needs to be given to many factors, including the type and duration of the abuse, family structure and support, and types of intervention.
 However, there is universal recognition that preventing child abuse as opposed to dealing with it after it has occurred, is optimum.

 Moving forward, policy initiatives targeting prevention and early intervention programs to reduce the number of children entering child protection systems should be prioritised.
 Primary prevention includes initiatives such as universal access to services, and activities and programs with a whole-of-community focus, while early intervention encompasses family support services targeted at families that may be experiencing difficulty in caring for children.
 Statutory intervention (for children and families where maltreatment has been identified) aims to ensure safety, appropriate care and prevent harm from re-occurring (AHRC 2019; Family Matters 2019).

-Maintaining a connection to family, community and culture is particularly important given the historical experiences of Indigenous Australian families.
-However, evidence shows that there are barriers to maintaining this connection, including a shortage of Indigenous carers and resources to accommodate Indigenous children needing to be placed in out-of-home care (Arney et al. 2015).
-More support is necessary to strengthen and ensure the successful implementation of the Aboriginal and Torres Strait Islander Child Placement Principle.
+Maintaining a connection to family, community and culture is particularly important given the historical experiences of First Nations families.
+However, evidence shows that there are barriers to maintaining this connection, including a shortage of First Nations carers and resources to accommodate First Nations children needing to be placed in out-of-home care (Arney et al. 2015).
+More support is necessary to strengthen and ensure the successful implementation of the ATSICPP.
+Out-of-home care is viewed as an intervention of last resort, and the preference is always for children to be reunited with their natural parents if possible.
+Many children can be safely reunited with their families when their families receive appropriate supports and interventions.

 For the first time, First Nations people have their own specific Action Plan, which sets out actions and activities to address the over-representation of First Nations children in child protection systems.
-It also responds to the National Agreement on Closing the Gap Target 12 (by 2031, reduce the rate of over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45 per cent).
+It also responds to the National Agreement on Closing the Gap Target 12 (By 2031, reduce the rate of over-representation of Aboriginal and Torres Strait Islander children (0–17 years old) in out-of-home care by 45 per cent).
+The ongoing impacts of colonisation and racism, including intergenerational trauma experienced by members of the Stolen Generations, drive the over-representation of First Nations children across all stages of the child protection system.

 References